Terra Film

-Terra Film was a Berlin-based film production company.
+Terra Film was a German film production company based in Berlin.
 Founded in 1919, it became one of Germany's largest film production companies in the 1930s under the Nazi regime.

 Corporate history

 The company was founded at end of 1919, initially as a limited liability company and converted into a corporation in October 1920.
 On 19 July 1922, it acquired the Marienfelde Studios of Eiko Film in the Marienfelde suburb of Berlin.

 In 1930, the Swiss Scotoni family, headed by Eugen Scotoni, acquired Terra for 1.2 million Reichsmarks.
 The Marienfelde Studios were then equipped for sound using the Tobis-Klangfilm system.
 Many of the forty films from the era of Ralph Scotoni were influenced by Nazi ideas, transfer was also on Swiss materials and locations (William Tell, 1934; The Knight of Pontresina, 1934; Hermione and the Seven Law, 1935).
 However, since the films lost money, the family sold its stake in Terra Scotoni film in 1935.

 In the wake of the nationalization of the film industry in July 1937, Terra-Film Art Ltd. changed its name and was now majority owned by the state-owned Cautio Treuhand GmbH.
 Terra now produced in the Tempelhof studios of UFA Film Art GmbH.
 In 1942, Terra was absorbed into Ufa and retained only formal independence.

-From the early 1960s to the 1980s, in West Berlin, Terra-Film GmbH produced or co-produced more than 100 films.